okx-code/BrainfuckSubstitutor/README.md

     a+++++baaaa
     bb.

-Note that in this mode you may use `=` as a variable name unike in verbose mode, but in this mode you cannot use any of `+-<>[],.` as variable names.
+Note that in this mode you may use `=` as a variable name unlike in verbose mode, but in this mode you cannot use any of `+-<>[],.` as variable names.

 Also note that programs in succinct mode are required to have at least two lines of code.